w3c/hcls-natural-product-drug-interaction-fair/README.md

 The only file you should need to edit is index.html.
 There is a bunch of references and configuration at the top of the index.html - ignore that.
 The narrative content currently starts around line 653.

-What I do is check the github repository out or download it, open the index.html in a text editor (emacs, sublime, notepad++ etc), make changes, save, and then view them by opening the file in my web browser.
+What you can do is check the github repository out or download it, open the index.html in a text editor (emacs, sublime, notepad++ etc), make changes, save, and then view them by opening the file in my web browser.

+But you can also directly edit using the github editor by clicking on the tiny pen when on the file you want to edit.

 The report is using a javascript editing library called ReSpec.
 The complete documentation is here: https://github.com/w3c/respec/wiki